The-Xecute/Xecute-WiFi/README.md

 ```

 # Update procedure
-1. Change directory to where OneShot-Extended is cloned
+1. Change directory to where Xecute-WiFi is cloned
 ```
-cd OneShot-Extended
+cd Xecute-WiFi
 ```

 2. Update via git to latest commit, this will revert any local changes